vaibhavippili/PlexTech-FrontendProject1/README.md

 # PlexTech Recipe Project

 Hey everyone!
 This project will require you to create a basic React app showing different recipes.
-Based off what you have learned about JSX, React, JavaScript, HTML, and CSS, try your best to show a user a view of 10 different recipes you choose.
+Based off what you have learned about JSX, React, JavaScript, HTML, CSS, and APIs, try your best to show a user a view of 10 data objects you choose.
 You will need to make a copy of this repository and clone it onto your system in order to push changes to it.

 Basic requirements:
 - Needs to be a React application
-- There needs to be at least 10 recipes showing
+- There needs to be at least 10 items you fetch from your API endpoint rendered
-  - Layout of each Recipe
+  - Layout of each item(depends on what you fetch from the API)
-      - Recipe name
+      - Item name
-      - Recipe ingredient 1
-      - Recipe ingredient 2
-      - Recipe ingredient 3
-      - Recipe serving size
-      - Recipe location(Where it can be served at!)
-- Each Recipe should be its own div container and there should be a header or a paragraph tag for each recipe attribute.
+      - Item Data

 Instructions: